James Doohan: Legacy

 Scotty's exploits as the Enterprises redoubtable chief engineer inspired many students to pursue careers in engineering.
 Because of this, the Milwaukee School of Engineering presented Doohan with an honorary degree in engineering.
 Doohan received a star on the Hollywood Walk of Fame on August 31, 2004.
 Despite his ill health, he was present at the ceremony, which was his final public appearance.

 Montgomery Scott was claimed by Linlithgow, Scotland, in 2007 by a commemorative plaque from the West Lothian Council for Doohan's importance.
 His birthplace is also attributed to Aberdeen, where Doohan learned the doric accent, or Elgin.
 In the actual show, Scotty refers to himself as a one-time "Aberdeen pub-crawler", the only reference Doohan's character ever makes to a specific place in Scotland where he lived.
 However, Scotty's accent chosen by Doohan is not the relatively harsh Aberdonian accent; the specific accent Doohan used implies most of Scotty's formative years were spent at or near Edinburgh, something that is supported by original script notes.

+Further Information

+When visiting Edinburgh to appear at a Star Trek exhibition, Doohan gave an interview to the Glasgow University Guardian newspaper.
+In it, he recounted how he had developed his accent as Scotty.
+He also stated that when he appeared in the Star Trek:the Next Generation episode "Relics" he was paid more than ten times what he had received in the original series.
+He also told the interviewer that he did not want to be a producer or director.